FoalTS/foal/docs/cookbook/initialization.md

 ## Best Practices

 If your initialization consists of several asynchronous tasks, you may want to perform them in *parallel*.
-This will reduce the initialization time, which has a real impact if you use a serverless architecture.
+This will reduce the initialization time, which has an impact if you use a serverless architecture.

 ```typescript
 export class AppController {